← hyprwhspr

 Read the code.

 hyprwhspr is fully open source under the MIT license.
-Every line that touches your microphone, processes your audio, and injects text into your applications is public and auditable.
-There are no compiled blobs, no obfuscated routines, no black boxes.
+Every line that touches your microphone, audio, and keystrokes is public and auditable — nothing compiled, obfuscated, or hidden away.

 Browse the source on GitHub ↗